hardcore-sushi/DroidFS/README.md

 DroidFS cannot protect you from screen recording apps, keyloggers, apk backdooring, compromised root accesses, memory dumps etc.
 Do not use this app with volumes containing sensitive data unless you know exactly what you are doing.

+# Features
+- Compatible with original encrypted volume implementations
+- Internal support for video, audio, images, text and PDF files
+- Built-in camera to take on-the-fly encrypted photos and videos
+- Unlocking volumes using fingerprint authentication
+- Volume auto-locking when the app goes in background

 # Unsafe features
-DroidFS allows you to enable/disable unsafe features to fit your needs between security and comfort.
-It is strongly recommended to read the documentation of a feature before enabling it.
+Some available features are considered risky and are therefore disabled by default.
+It is strongly recommended that you read the following documentation if you wish to activate one of these options.

 <ul>
   <li><h4>Allow screenshots:</h4>
   Disable the secure flag of DroidFS activities.
 This will allow you to take screenshots from the app, but will also allow other apps to record the screen while using DroidFS.

   Note: apps with root access don't care about this flag: they can take screenshots or record the screen of any app without any permissions.
   </li>
-  <li><h4>Allow opening files with other applications *:</h4>
+  <li><h4>Allow opening files with other applications*:</h4>
   Decrypt and open file using external apps.
 These apps could save and send the files thus opened.
   </li>
   <li><h4>Allow exporting files:</h4>
   Decrypt and write file to disk (external storage).
 Any app with storage permissions could access exported files.
   </li>
-  <li><h4>Allow sharing files via the android share menu *:</h4>
+  <li><h4>Allow sharing files via the android share menu*:</h4>
   Decrypt and share file with other apps.
 These apps could save and send the files thus shared.
   </li>
   <li><h4>Keep volume open when the app goes in background:</h4>